A Letter to an Apostle

 Well, I have taken him at his word and opened that book, and I am troubled by what I find on its pages.

 In this letter, I pose what, from my perspective, are the most significant questions and fundamental problems relating to the historicity of Mormonism, the Church’s foundational claims and the Joseph Smith story.

-I have have tried to be fair and balanced presenting the most intelligible rebuttals and remedies that FairMormon has published vis-à-vis my interrogatories.
-It is my hope that this methodology might help others, like myself, who are experiencing honest doubts to discover what is true and what is false.
+I have tried to be fair and balanced, presenting the most intelligible rebuttals or remedies that FairMormon, the LDS Church’s leading cadre of apologists have published vis-à-vis my interrogatories.
+It is my hope that this methodology might help others, who like myself, are experiencing honest doubts, to discover what is true and what is not.

-I have never had, nor do I now have any agenda beyond a genuine search for knowledge, nor am I animated by any of the motivations that Mormons jump to when someone begins to question.
+I have never had, nor do I now have any agenda beyond a genuine search for knowledge, nor am I animated by any of the self-serving motivations that Mormons seem to jump to when someone begins to question the LDS Church:

 1. Someone gave offense: No one hurt me, I love and respect my friends and

-3. Never had a testimony in the first place: Wrong again, Why would I have
+3. Never had a testimony in the first place: Wrong again, I would not have

 served in various callings, paid my tithing and attended the temple if I had

-4. Lazy, not reading the scriptures: I love the Bible and read it often; admittedly
+4. Lazy, not reading the scriptures: I love the Bible, and I read it often; admittedly

 5. Seduced by anti-Mormon literature: Hardly, it is easy to identify those who hate